ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/Challenge_Leaderboard.md

-# Leaderboard
-## Arm Server Software Contribution Challenge
+# Leaderboard for the Arm Server Software Contribution Challenge

 Congratulations and thank you from Arm to all contributors recognized in the [Arm Server Software Contribution Challenge](google.com) leaderboard!
+This board is updated when contributions are reviewed and accepted every few days.

 <img src="https://i.countdownmail.com/3do1jx.gif" border="0"/>